locationtech/udig-platform/docs/devel/en/menus_using_actions_and_actionsets.rst

 Default RCP Menus Paths
 ^^^^^^^^^^^^^^^^^^^^^^^

-For the uDig application (net.refractions.udig.ui) these reference points are contributed directly by the UDIGActionBarAdvisor.
+For the uDig application (org.locationtech.udig.ui) these reference points are contributed directly by the UDIGActionBarAdvisor.
 Most of these are from IWorkbenchActionConstants and can be expected in any RCP application.